The best foods to fight depression naturally

 #4 Probiotics-rich foods

-It is amazing to think that your gut can have an influence on your brain.
+It is amazing to think that your gut can influence your brain.
 Well, research shows it does.
 Apparently, according to this study, the bacteria in your gut does some signaling stuff to your brain.

-There are some horrible things that cause inflammation called interleukin 1-B and Interleukin 1-8 -which are pro-inflammatory cytokines that cause neuroinflammation and neurodegeneration.
+Some horrible things cause inflammation called interleukin 1-B and Interleukin 1-8 -which are pro-inflammatory cytokines that cause neuroinflammation and neurodegeneration.

 If a person does not have the right gut microbes, and a person eats too many things high in simple sugars and saturated fats, inflammatory bacteria flourish causing these bad inflammation substances mentioned here.

 Amazingly, “The gut microbiota brain axis is a complex multiorgan bidirectional signaling system between the microbiota and the brain that plays a fundamental role in host physiology, homeostasis, development, and metabolism.”
 Wong et al, (2016).